FRANK STELLA "CONWAY" SCREENPRINT, 1974

 This is another fine example from Frank Stella's highly desirable "Eccentric Polygons" series.

-These works are noted for their dynamic forms where flat shapes were being pushed or contained against moving borders and other geometric constructions.
+These works are noted for their dynamic forms where flat shapes were being pushed or contained against other geometric constructions.

 This series of screenprints were based on the "Polygon" paintings from 1965-1967.

 Their curious titles come from small towns and locations in the White Mountains of New Hampshire where Stella and his father would go fishing during his youth.

 The "Eccentric Polygons" are Stella's last body of prints before he transitions to the exuberant, Baroque-busy, elaborate style that defined his aesthetic to this day.

 Not surprisingly, these canvases featured prominently in the recent retrospective at the Whitney Museum (in NYC) which also toured nationally in 2016.